shaunak-pusalkar/softcite-extractions-oa/README.md

 This work used JetStream 2 at Indiana through allocation CIS220172 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) program, which is supported by National Science Foundation grants #2138259, #2138286, #2138307, #2137603, and #2138296.

+## The data

+The data files are hosted outside github, on Zenodo at <https://zenodo.org/records/15066399>.
+This GitHub repo is documentation and hosts the files used to convert the data from json into tabular format in parquet.

 ## The data model

 A __paper__ can contain many __mentions__, each of which was found in a full-text snippet of __context__, and extracts the (raw and normalized) __software name__ , __version number__, __creator__, __url__, as well as associated __citation__ to the reference list of the paper.